imwsn/imwsn.com/home.md

 permalink: /
 ---

-# Principle about Lonely or Vulgar
+# Principles about Lonely or Vulgar

 Notes about engineering, thoughts about the world.